 This patient safety initiative relies on the teamwork of the Skin Management and Resource Team (SMART).
 Under the leadership of our certified experts (Wound Ostomy Care Nurses), SMART Team members attend monthly educational meetings, conduct on-unit audits of compliance with our skin care program, provide staff education and ensure that this patient safety initiative related to pressure ulcer prevention stays top of mind for all staff members.

 Rapid Response Teams are proving to be an effective safety initiative to save lives.
 A Rapid Response Team provides extra support if they believe that their patients’ symptoms or complaints may be an indication that their condition is worsening.
 Anyone can call for the Rapid Response Team to evaluate the patient.
 An intensive care nurse and a respiratory therapist from the Rapid Response Team evaluate the patient to see if there is a need for a physician, a change in medication or other treatment.
 The purpose of this patient safety initiative is to provide care at the earliest possible moment.

 Hospital-acquired infections affect 1.7 million patients nationally each year, according to the Department of Health and Human Services.
 These infections can prolong recovery, cause other health problems and even be the cause of death for some patients.
-DeKalb Medical has made a commitment to implement safety initiatives that reduce the risk of any patient acquiring an infection once a patient has entered the hospital.
+We have made a commitment to implement safety initiatives that reduce the risk of any patient acquiring an infection once a patient has entered the hospital.
 These infection prevention initiatives include but are not limited to: